ehanover/yelp-restaurant-website/planning.md

 3. Unique and interactive user interface

 4. "Similar places to ___"
-5. "Give me a random recommendation" (I'm feeling lucky)
+5. "Give me a random recommendation"
 6. Find places that are "hot_and_new" or or have "deals"/"cashback" (on business search api page)
 7. Use other APIs
+	- ~~Twitter?~~ requires server communication
-	- Twitter?
+	- Weather?

 #### Code